rust-lang/rfcs/text/0000-supertrait-item-shadowing-v2.md

 - One trait is transitively a sub-trait of all other traits in the candidate list.

 When this happens, the sub-trait method is selected instead of reporting an ambiguity error.

+Note that this only happens when *both* traits are in scope since this is required for the ambiguity to occur in the first place.

 # Drawbacks
 [drawbacks]: #drawbacks